ms-iot/ros-windows-build/experimental/README.md

 `MAJOR.MINOR.PATCH.BUILD`

-The `MAJOR.MINOR` matches to the Open Robotics Release Sync versioned string.
+The `MAJOR` matches to the Open Robotics Release Sync versioned string.
 It will be covered later on what's a Open Robotics Release Sync.

-The `PATCH` is reserved and currently is not in used.
+The `MINOR` and `PATCH` is reserved and currently is not in used.

 The `BUILD` matches to the timestamp of when the pipelines kicks off the build.